mvanderkamp/westures/README.md

   as the callback for an event, the parameters do not need to be wrapped up inside the 'details' property of an event object.
 - Renamed 'bind' to 'addGesture' and 'unbind' to 'removeGestures'.
+- Implemented a Smoothable mixin to be used for movement-based gestures.

 ## Advisory